alt-rahul/alt-rahul/README.md

 I will attempt to do cool stuff here, with math and cs, particularly with AI.

-I appreciate visiting my profile (or somehow finding it), so as a gift, enjoy [this](https://shattereddisk.github.io/rickroll/rickroll.mp4).
+I appreciate visiting my profile (or somehow finding it).

 <!---
 alt-rahul/alt-rahul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.